 The driver of another vehicle involved in the collision fled the scene, leaving the vehicle they were driving behind.

-A man in his 40s, who was the sole occupant of another vehicle, was injured in the crash.
+A man in his 40s, who was travelling alone in another vehicle, was injured in the crash.
 His injuries are not believed to be life-threatening.

-Fr O'Connell said the thoughts and prayers of the local community are with this man.
+Fr O'Connell said the thoughts and prayers of the local community are with him.

-Gardaí have issued a statement thanking the public for their assistance in their investigations after they appealed for information yesterday, seeking to identify the driver who fled the scene.
+Gardaí issued a statement thanking the public for their assistance after they appealed for information yesterday, seeking to identify the driver who fled the scene.

 They say their investigations are ongoing.